 Basic safety guidelines for using kids’ travel pillows as toddler beds

-There are some basica safety rules when it comes to using inflatable travel pillows for toddlers and kids…
+There are some basic safety rules when it comes to using inflatable travel pillows for toddlers and kids…

 You cannot inflate or set up your kids’ travel pillows until the seatbelt sign has gone off and you’re at cruising altitude.
 During takeoff and landing, the item must be stowed away under the seat or in the overhead locker, depending on its size (this applies whether it is a footrest for long haul flights, an inflatable foot rest or a solid bedbox).

-For this reason, the items below are best used for long haul travel like flights to Australia – for short flights it’s often not worth the hassle of bringing a toddler travel pillow that takes a bit of effort to set up.
+For this reason, the travel pillows for kids listed below are best used for long haul travel like flights to Australia – for short flights it’s often not worth the hassle of bringing a toddler travel pillow that takes a bit of effort to set up.
 However, for long haul flights, I’m told they are worth their weight in gold for the extra rest they give you!
-I do wish I’d bought them for our youngest when we did our 24-hour journey to Australia as she barely slept the whole time and it was exhausting!
+I do wish I’d bought them for our 2yo when we did our 24-hour journey to Australia as she barely slept the whole time and it was exhausting!

 Now on to the reviews of the blow-up travel pillows…

 This post about the best kids’ travel pillow contains affiliate links which means the site earns a small commission if you buy through these links at no extra cost to you.
 Full disclaimer available in the footer.

 1st Class Kid Pillow

 First up is this travel pillow for toddlers…

 The First Class Kid Pillow is a low-cost, inflatable foot rest that you blow up and place between the seats.
 It can be used by kids to lay and sleep on, or it can be used as a blow-up footrest for any age to make you more comfortable stretching out on the flight.The 1st class kids travel pillow packs down quite small making it easy to transport.